 Apple, Google, WhatsApp, Instagram, iTunes, LinkedIn, YouTube, and Facebook all received high scores in the 2017 Clicking Clean report by Greenpeace.

 In addition to sourcing renewable energy, the highest-ranking companies have also put in place energy efficiency improvements to cut overall use in the business.
 There has also been a shift in recent years towards larger, more efficient data centers.
-Higher server utilization rates, that is, getting more from each watt of power expended, and improved data center design have reduced the energy required for non-computing purposes such as equipment cooling.
+Higher server utilization rates, that is, getting more from each watt of power expended, and improved data center design has reduced the energy required for non-computing purposes such as equipment cooling.
 This has helped slow the growth of data center energy consumption.

 Google Leads the Way in Clean Energy

 Google is the largest corporate purchaser of renewable energy globally.
 It has been involved in numerous utility-scale wind and solar energy projects across the globe.
-Google — along with Facebook and Apple — was among the first corporations to make a 100 percent renewable energy commitment several years ago.
+Google — along with Facebook and Apple — were among the first corporations to make a 100 percent renewable energy commitment several years ago.